 - WorkSafeBC claim number (if you have already received one).

 You must ensure both you and your employer fill out the appropriate paperwork for WSBC, or there will be delays for claim approval.
 Once your claim is approved, WorkSafeBC will cover 8 weeks of treatment with a chiropractor.
 You are responsible for all visit fees should WorkSafeBC not cover your claim.

-The Medical Services Plan (MSP) will subsidize a portion of a patient’s visit fee if a patient is qualified and registered under the Premium Assistance program.
-If you are registered under this program, MSP will pay a portion of your visit fee for a combined annual limit of 10 visits each calendar year for the following supplementary benefits: acupuncture, chiropractic, massage therapy, naturopathy, physical therapy and non-surgical podiatry.
+The Medical Services Plan (MSP) may subsidize a portion of a patient’s visit fee if a patient qualifies for MSP Supplementary Benefits.
+If you qualify, and are registered under this program, MSP will pay a portion of your visit fee for a combined annual limit of 10 visits each calendar year for the following supplementary benefits: acupuncture, chiropractic, massage therapy, naturopathy, physical therapy and non-surgical podiatry.
 Should you exhaust your visits before the end of the calendar year or your eligibility for benefits changes, you are responsible for the full visit fee.
 In order for us to check your coverage, you will need to provide us with:

 - your Personal Health Number (BC Services/CareCard number)

 - your date of birth

 Please contact us should you have any questions, or require further details.